10 people to listen to when it comes to performance reviews

 7: Facebook is changing their long-standing approach to performance reviews

 Yes, we're cheating with this one a bit, as Facebook is an organisation and not a person.
 But changes to Facebook's performance review system are due to take effect this year.
 And they make an interesting counterpoint to the trend of regular feedback.

 And an anonymous former senior employee told Business Insider, 'More than the process or logistics, it's what people want.
-When you're a startup, you attract people who want to quickly course correct and change.
+When you're a start-up, you attract people who want to quickly course correct and change.
 Waiting a full year is great for average people.'
 But annual performance reviews don't benefit top talent or overperformers.

 8: Microsoft's Chief People Officer Kathleen Hogan